Heavy Cream

 Health Benefits

-- Rich source of fat-soluble vitamins A, D, and K for nutrient absorption and immune function
+- Rich source of fat-soluble vitamins A, D, E, and K which support immune function and bone health

-- High in conjugated linoleic acid (CLA) when from grass-fed dairy
+- Contains conjugated linoleic acid (CLA) from grass-fed dairy, linked to metabolic health

 Buying Guide